unit73e/min-triangle-path/ASSUMPTIONS.md

 ## Completion

-It's possible to have an incomplete an incomplete triangle:
+It's possible to have an incomplete triangle:

 ```
-TODO: Add image
+     7
+    ↙ ↘
+   6   6
+  ↙
+ 3
 ```

 The minimum path is calculated either way.
+It should be `7 + 6 = 7`.